6 MIN READ

 She joined FSU in 2022, and her bio page is like if you could scroll through the phonebook, listing accolade after accolade.
 A few worth mentioning are her: ACC Freshman of the Year honors, WGCA Freshman of the Year (2023) honors, along with winning ACC Golfer of the Year in 2024.
 And what catapulted her to the limelight was reaching the No. 1 spot in the World Amateur Golf Ranking (WAGR) after winning the 2024 Augusta National Women's Amateur.

-In a video interview for England Golf, Woad said that playing in the US in college was a decisions she made to help her get ready for pro life.
+In a video interview for England Golf, Woad said that playing in the U.S. in college was a decision she made to help her get ready for pro life.
 "Playing in the U.S. is perfect preparation for when you turn pro.
 Playing all these different courses, it's the closest we'll get to professional golf, [with] the amount of events we play, and the facilities."
+Like I said, the girl is methodical.
+Her decisions are led with intention, and have and will continue to play a key role into her success.

-Woad playing lights out golf in 2024, which also included low amateur honors at the AIG Women's Open at St Andrews, helped her to secure her LPGA membership through a new pathway program introduced by the Tour last January.
+Woad playing lights-out golf in 2024 (which also included low amateur honors at the AIG Women's Open at St Andrews) helped her to secure her LPGA membership through a new pathway program introduced by the Tour last January.

 The LPGA Elite Amateur Pathway or LEAP, is a program set to help provide top amateur female golfers with a new path to LPGA Tour Membership beyond earning eligibility through the Epson Tour and LPGA Qualifying (Q) School.
 Players who reach a 20-point threshold by achieving certain elite benchmarks will be able to activate up to a year and a half of exempt LPGA status.